Nicole Wilton (Program Owner/Director)

 Nicole holds a Master’s degree in Education, an ARCT in piano pedagogy and a Bachelor of Arts degree as well as various levels of Kodaly, Orff and Suzuki early childhood education designations.
 She is a frequent clinician, adjudicator and presenter at Suzuki workshops and institutes as well as early childhood conferences.
 Nicole has achieved her Teacher Trainer designation with the Suzuki Association of Americas and is only 1 of 5 in all of Canada.
 Nicole is a proud mom to 3 girls.

-- Tim Campbell – guitar (Traditional and Suzuki)
+- Tim Campbell – Guitar (Suzuki & Traditional)

-- Brandon Redekop – piano (Traditional and Suzuki)
+- Brandon Redekop – Piano (Suzuki & Traditional)

 Brandon Redekop (Piano)